Manishatds/Tailori-Plugin/README.md

 ### Options Place

-In html we call id ABC so all features template will call in #ABC for e.g in html body we have to add
+In html we call id 'ABC' so all features template will call in #ABC for e.g in html body we have to add

 	<html>